Last updated 1 May 2019

 What happens if you don't provide us with the information we require?

-If you don't provide us with certain information, we may be unable to provide you the information or services you wish to receive.
+If you don't provide us with certain information, or if you request that we de-identify Personal Information we hold about you, we may be unable to provide you the information or services you wish to receive, and may terminate your access to some or all of the services, including via the Website

 Personal information security